CFSI/MOTOROLA SOLUTIONS MASON LANKFORD FIRE SERVICE LEADERSHIP AWARD

-The CFSI/Motorola Solutions Mason Lankford Fire Service Leadership Award was established to recognize individuals who have been proactive at the local, state, or federal government level to improve fire/emergency services and life safety issues.
+The CFSI/Motorola Solutions Mason Lankford Fire Service Leadership Award was established to recognize individuals who have been proactive at the local, state, or federal government level to advance fire/emergency services and life safety issues.

 Jointly sponsored by the Congressional Fire Services Institute (CFSI) and Motorola Solutions since 1998, the award exemplifies the work of the late Mason Lankford.
 Mason's legacy resonates in the message he would impart calling for a stronger fire service without leaving anyone behind.
 Mason waged his best battles not on the fire ground, but in congressional and state legislative offices.
 He did not look at issues with any predisposition that favored one group over another.
 Mason sought a fire service that stressed preparation and readiness of all responders.

-J. Mason Lankford, Jr. devoted much of his life to the fire service.
+Mason Lankford devoted much of his life to the fire service.
 A native of Texas, Mason served in various capacities, including Tarrant County (TX) Fire Marshal.
-When Congressman Curt Weldon (PA) sought congressional support for a Fire Caucus, Mason recruited the Texas delegation, including then-House Speaker Jim Wright, who was a pivotal player in its successful launch.
+When former Congressman Curt Weldon (PA) sought congressional support for a Fire Caucus in 1987, Mason recruited the Texas delegation, including then-House Speaker Jim Wright, who was a pivotal player in its successful launch.

-Each year individuals from the fire and emergency services community can be nominated to receive the CFSI/Motorola Solutions Mason Lankford Fire Service Leadership Award.
+Each year, individuals from the fire and emergency services community can be nominated for the CFSI/Motorola Solutions Mason Lankford Fire Service Leadership Award.
 Candidates should exemplify one or more of the following goals:

 - Leadership in promoting and supporting fire/emergency service and life safety issues